marcoshenouda/Fedora-40-Post-Install-Guide/README.md

 ## Apps [Optional]
 * Packages for Rar and 7z compressed files support:
  `sudo dnf install -y unzip p7zip p7zip-plugins unrar`

+### List
-* These are Some Packages that I use and would recommend:
+* These are a list of some packages that I use and would recommend:
 ```
 gnome-tweaks
 gnome-extensions-app